crftr/axis_snap/README.md

 ## Compatibility
 As a Windows service, it is only compatible with Microsoft Windows.
-It's written in C# with .NET 2.0 -- it's safe to assume compatibility with any patched server running Windows 2003 or newer.
+It's written in C# with .NET 2.0 -- it's safe to assume compatibility with any patched server running at least Windows 2003.

 axis_snap only supports AXIS encoders at this time.